-Why it’s awesome: Clint Eastwood portrays Red, a Depression-era country singer traveling to Nashville with his nephew to record an album.
-The story is partially based on the life of Jimmie Rodgers.
+Why it's awesome: Clint Eastwood portrays Red, a Depression-era country singer traveling to Nashville with his nephew to record an album.
+The story loosely based on the life of Jimmie Rodgers.

 Country music cool points: Marty Robbins makes his final appearance in the film as Smokey, a session singer who helps Red record his song "Honkytonk Man."